 - Incentivization Spam: Content that sells engagement metrics such as views, likes, comments, or any other metric on YouTube.
-This also includes content where the only purpose is to boost subscribers, views, or other metrics (e.g. offering to subscribe to another creator’s channel solely in exchange for them subscribing to your channel, also known as "Sub4Sub" content).
+This type of spam can also includes content where the only purpose is to boost subscribers, views, or other metrics.
+For example, offering to subscribe to another creator’s channel solely in exchange for them subscribing to your channel, also known as "Sub4Sub" content.

-- Comments Spam: Comments where the sole purpose is to gather personal information from viewers, misleadingly drive viewers off YouTube, or perform any of the prohibited behaviors noted above.
+- Comments Spam: Comments where the sole purpose is to gather personal info from viewers, misleadingly drive viewers off YouTube, or perform any of the prohibited behaviors noted above.

 - Repetitive comments: Leaving large amounts of identical, untargeted or repetitive comments.